-loadavg

-This file gives an output like this:
+loadavg This file gives an output like this:

-These numbers are the numbers normally given by uptime and other commands as the load average.
+These numbers are the numbers normally given by uptime and other commands as the load average-they are the average number of processes trying to run at once in the last minute, in the last five minutes and in the last fifteen minutes, more or less.

-meminfo

-This file is a condensed version of the output from the free program.
+meminfo This file is a condensed version of the output from the free program.
 Its output looks like this: